hanabi/hanabi.github.io/other-conventions/Hat_Guessing.md

 * If a player has no playable cards, you have to decide whether they should discard or give a clue.
 * In general, we want to discard aggressively, because then we can give more efficient clues.
 * You should *always* tell the last player to discard if they have a safe discard.
-They can always ignore it by *Last Player Freedom*.
+They can always ignore it if they want with their *Final Freedom*.
 * For the other players, you should tell them to discard unless the pace is too low.
 You should tell them to clue if `pace ≤ 2`.
 In very hard variants you can tell them to clue if `pace ≤ 1`.

 ### Discard Priority